 - Summer works best: Strong UV rays in summer months bleach faster than winter sun

-- South-facing exposure: In the Northern Hemisphere, place loofahs facing south for maximum sun exposure
+- South-facing exposure: In the Northern Hemisphere, place loofahs facing south for maximum sun

 - Mist occasionally: Lightly misting with water every few days can help the bleaching process